 - Compress 8mm videos on Windows/Mac without losing any quality.

-- Burn 8mm videos to playable DVD with attractive free DVD template.
+- Burn 8mm videos to playable DVD with attractive free DVD templates.

 - Versatile toolbox includes fixing video metadata, GIF maker, casting video to TV, and screen recorder.

-Step 1 Import the recorded 8mm film and edit the video if you want.
+Step 1 Import the recorded 8mm film to edit if you want.

-If you need to edit the video, just click one of the editing buttons under the video thumbnail to enter the window, and now you can edit videos with trimming, cutting, adding subtitles, applying effects, and more.
-You can skip this step if you don't need.
+If you need to edit the video, just click one of the editing buttons under the video thumbnail to enter the window.
+Now you can edit videos with trimming, cutting, adding subtitles, applying effects, and more.
+You can skip this step if you don't need it.

 Step 2 Select digital output format for 8mm film.

-After importing and editing the video, the next step is to pick to the target format.
-Click the Convert all files to: drop-down button to open the format list, choose the format and resolution you need under the Video tab.
+After importing and editing the video, the next step is to pick the target format.
+Click the Output Format drop-down button to open the format list, choose the format and resolution you need under the Video tab.

-Step 3 Convert 8mm film to digital by yourself.
+Step 3 Convert 8mm film video to digital by yourself.

-After all changes have be done, click on the Convert All button to start converting recorded 8mm camcorder videos to digital formats like MP4 by yourself.
-You can soon find the converted digital videos under the Converted tab and play or edit them.
+After all of the changes have been done, click on the Start All button to convert recorded 8mm camcorder videos to digital formats like MP4 by yourself.
+You can soon find the converted digital videos under the Finished tab and play or edit them.